-You are required to supply the contact details of two referees when you submit your application.
-If your application is progressed, you must upload two references to the online application system by 12:00 GMT on 22 February 2021.
+You are asked to supply the contact details of two referees when you submit your application.
+If your application is progressed, you must ensure you have uploaded two references to the online application system prior to your interview.
 Read about what we require from your references.
 Please note, fellows who are shortlisted for programmes following […]

-Your references can be addressed to your local British embassy/high commission.
+Your references should be addressed to your local British embassy or high commission.

 No, you cannot write your own reference.

 References not written in English must be translated and notarised by an official translator.
 Any unofficial translations will not be accepted.

 You should aim to submit references from those listed in your application.
 However, Chevening may accept different references in extenuating circumstances.

 You can use the same referees if necessary and they may provide the same reference letters, but we recommend asking the referees to update them so that they accurately reflect your current skills and abilities.

 Reference letters do not need to have handwritten signatures, but the British embassy or high commission may contact your referees for verification.

 Reference letters do not need to be written on official letterhead, but the British embassy or high commission may contact your referees for verification.

 Your reference letters should cover the following: 1) How long have you known the applicant?
 2) In what capacity do you know the applicant? (e.g. professional, educational, supervisory, voluntary, religious) 3) When you last had regular contact with the applicant 4) A brief overall endorsement of the applicant, including their: Skills in leadership and networking Personal, intellectual, and interpersonal qualities […]